|Elliott Sound Products||Project 50|

 The phase shift network (R1-C1, R2-C2 and R3-C3) serves two purposes.
 First (and for an oscillator, most importantly), it shifts the phase of the output signal so the feedback is positive, causing oscillation.
 Secondly, since it is a three stage low pass filter, it attenuates the signal and filters the output square wave so the signal at pin 2 is a reasonable sine wave.
 Distortion (if you really care) is about 5% or so - I didn't measure it this time, but I recall having done so before.

 Not much to it - the whole circuit can be built on a small piece of Veroboard, and the battery, pot and XLR connector will take up far more room than the oscillator.
 The LED indicator shows that power is on, and it must be a high brightness type as the current is deliberately limited to around 1mA.
-To prevent accidentally turning it on, a slide switch is suggested.
-They are a pig to mount compared to a toggle switch, but are much less easily bumped.
+To prevent accidentally turning it on, a slide switch or push-button is suggested.
+Slide switches are a pig to mount compared to a toggle switch, but are much less easily bumped.
 If you can get a pot with a switch, this would be even better, but these are now hard to get - especially as linear.

 There will be cases where it's preferred that the oscillator is phantom (48V) powered.
-The opamp is a low power device, and will only draw typically 1-2mA for the two opamps, so that's a relatively easy option to add.
+The opamp is a low power device, and will only draw typically 1-2mA for the two opamps, so phantom powering is an easy option to add.
 The circuit is shown below.
 The oscillator and buffer are the same as shown in Figure 1, but there are several additions and some changes needed to make it work with phantom power.
 It's no longer a fully balanced circuit, because phantom power requires that pin 1 is used because that's the DC return path.
 The LED indicator shows that phantom power is available (provided the switch is in the 'off' position of course).
 The LED will show that the battery is on when the oscillator is not connected to a mic cable or phantom power is turned off.

 Figure 2 - Phantom Powered Mic Circuit Test Oscillator